Elijah-1994/data-collection-pipeline/README.md

-# computer-vision-rock-paper-scissors
+# data-collection-pipeline

-This file contains a project called computer vision rock paper scissors where the aim is create a rock-paper scissors games which will compare the user input with the computers choice.
-The computers choice was developed by creating a computer vision system model on teachable-machines.
+This file contains the data collection pipeline project where the aim was to use selenium and python methods to scrape text and image data using html links of a chosen website and upload the data to the cloud.
+The first step was to choose a website to scrape.
+It was descided to scrape text and image data of books on www.waterstones.com/

-Milstone 1 - Create the computer vision system
+Milstone 1 - Prototype finding the individual page for each entry

+For the first method it was descided to first scrape text and image data from the manga section on waterstones.
+The first step was to import selenium by importing the selenium module.

 Teachable-Machine was used to creat the model.
 This consisted of creating four classes which represent Rock,Paper,Scissors and Nothing. for each class I took roughly 1000 images to build the model.